collinedwa/scholarly-literature-search/scholarly_literature_search/flask_ver/readme.md

-# Scholarly Literature Search Version 2 implemented with Flask
+# Scholarly Literature Search 1.1 implemented with Flask
 Refactored to run a bit faster, but it seems to still be dreadfully slow at times.
 Currently working on incorporating multiprocessing to speed up the web scraping
 ## How to use:
 Ensure all requirements are met and use a cli to enter "flask run" in the directory (ctrl+c to end session when done)